 - Loss in fuel economy

 You might ask why do car manufacturers revert this crankcase pressure back into the intake tract?
-Well, for starters there isn't anywhere safe to revert it to and you can no longer expel it into the atmosphere, like was done on cars built before the mid-60s because it's not environmentally friendly and is not street legal (see photo of oil vent cap, below).
+Well, for starters there isn't anywhere safe to revert it to and you can no longer expel it into the atmosphere, like was done on cars built before the mid-60s, with oil vent caps, because it's not environmentally friendly and is not street legal (see photo, below).

 Another common question that arises is why isn't a catch can included from the factory?
 Well it's pretty simple.
 Since most people don't change their oil on time, it is pretty safe to say that they wouldn’t empty their catch can regularly.
-It is more convenient to just burn the blow-by.
+This would cause a big problem.
+So, it is more convenient to just burn the blow-by.
 Another reason is cost savings.

 An oil catch does a good job of catching or preventing oil from re-entering the intake tract.
 A catch can is placed right after the PCV and before the intercooler, if so equipped.
 This means that a more pure (sometimes 100% pure) air mixture will go through the intercooler and intake valves.
 A more pure air mixture entering the intake valves means no caking and none of the symptoms listed above.